damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

     }
 }
 ```

 <strong>The ASP.NET Core API</strong>

-We left the ASP.NET Core API quite small and tiny.
-It's just providing a bunch of values:
+The ASP.NET Core API is quite small and tiny.
+It just provides a bunch of values:

 ```
  [Route("api/[controller]")]